labidiaymen/git-branch-validator/README.md

 **Configure hooks and pattern using package.json.**

-"@impact-tools/git-branch-validator" attribute in package.json is optional, we have set default pattern and errorMsg in project.
+"git-branch-validator" attribute in package.json is optional, we have set default pattern and errorMsg in project.
 But you can still defined them as you like.

 ```js